 Title: Principles and Methods of Teaching and

 Assessment in Secondary Schools

 Code: EDTL 5000

-Level: 6

-Credits: 3

-This course avaminas general principles in teaching and av

 This course examines general principles in teaching and explores a variety of methods appropriate for use with children of varying levels of ability at the secondary level.
 It also provides an introduction to the assessment of learning at the secondary level.